-A dual-SIM smartphone allows you to use two different SIM cards, with two mobile networks and two phone numbers on a single handset.
+A dual-SIM phone allows you to use two different SIM cards, with two mobile networks and two phone numbers on a single device.

 Traditionally, dual-SIM smartphones have been a rarity in the UK mobile market.
 However, they’ve rapidly grown in popularity over the last few years as an increasing number of people buy unlocked smartphones from manufacturers like Huawei, Motorola and OnePlus.

 Dual-SIM smartphones allow you to use two different SIM cards at the same time on one handset.
 This means you can be simultaneously connected to two mobile networks on just one device.
 The advantages range from being able to use a single device for both personal and work usage, to being able to take advantage of greater coverage and lower price on two mobile networks.

 In this article, we’ll discuss how you can benefit from a dual-SIM smartphone, and what you should look out for when choosing a dual-SIM device.
 We’ll then look at how you can buy a dual-SIM smartphone from mobile phone retailers in the UK.

 Using a Dual-SIM Smartphone

 There are three major use cases for a dual-SIM smartphone:

 - Use the same mobile phone for personal and work.
 Often, you’ll have two mobile phone connections: perhaps one for personal usage and another for work usage.
 Instead of carrying around two separate mobile phones, you can instead use a dual-SIM smartphone which combines the functionality of both.

 - Combine the benefits of two different mobile networks.
 Often, different mobile networks have different benefits.
 For instance, one mobile network might give better coverage when you live or work, whereas a different mobile network may have lower rates (e.g. for calling in the UK, calling abroad, or more data for the same price).
 Alternatively, a second SIM card may give you access to exclusive customer offers, such as through O2 Priority.